denklp/apm_analysis/README.md

 | Error Code context      | yes, part of code included         | no, only codeline | no, only codeline             | no, only codeline    |
 | Instrumentation Complexity          | Easy, SDK   | Easy, SDK | Medium to hard, OTEL instrumentation | Medium to hard, OTEL instrumentation |
 | Licensing                 | Functional Source License (if non-compete, then free for use)              | Elastic license v2 (some parts paid) | MIT     | mix of open-source licenses                      |

-From my perspective, Sentry is the tool that suits us best:
-Best observability for developers - all error/exception related information in one place with code instantly available.
-No need to create custom visualisations - all should work from the box.
-Ease of instrumentation.
-No overhead with OTEL.
-Widely used, big community.
-Quite comfortable license, which will in 2 years switch to Apache 2.0.

-If Sentry is approved - next step is POC to prove it works as intended with our language/framework of choice.
-If everything fits our needs - then documentation and implementation.